 Development of Critical Thinking Skills

-Sociologists may use different frameworks to interpret human relationships; some examples include Marxism, feminism, and postmodernism.
+Sociologists may use different frameworks to interpret human relationships; some examples are Marxism, feminism, and postmodernism.
 The goal of the sociology degree program is not to impose a framework or worldview on students, but rather to train students to evaluate and compare these frameworks critically and analytically.

 Preparation for Professional Success